xiaomengHuang/store.js/README.md

 * @param : array needed
 * @function : this method is for init store , and confirm the fileds
 * @example : store.init(['name','age','sex']);
+* @notice : every time u change fileds ,it will delete all data first

 ### addOne(param):object